Browsing Tag

 Water was stored in these great halls where sculpture now stands.

-If you happen to visit the in the evening, you’ll have the opportunity to walk inside the enormous baths bathed in blue light—a simulation of sorts of what the ancient Roman experience may have been.
+If you happen to visit the in the evening, walk inside the enormous baths bathed in blue light.
+It’s a simulation of sorts of what the ancient Roman experience may have been.
 Day or evening, don’t miss this astounding repository of Rome’s magnificent history.

 The large marble-clad pool, called the natatio, was about 4,000 square meters and one meter deep.
 Visitors are free to wander throughout the pool areas and great halls.